richmeij/react-simple-todo-list/README.md

 * Show how to manage state
 * Show how to communicate between component through props

+# How to run?
+Just open `todolist.html` in a browser.

 # Presentational slides
 Slides for the presentation can be found [here](https://docs.google.com/presentation/d/1ybzfPoARdRD9juvqrJP1E2cL9fBmphPgqsf8cOWcfQc/pub?start=false&loop=false&delayms=3000)
 (Partly in dutch)